SijyKijy/getcourse-video-downloader-win/readme.md

 # Download GetCourse videos without transcoding

 This software allows you to download HLS video streams from GetCourse without loss of quality, without the need for transcoding, and to merge them into a single video file.
-The program is written in Go language and is designed for use in Mac OS X operating system.
+The program is written in Go language and is designed for use in **Windows** operating system.

-The `bin` folder contains the compiled version.
+You can find compiled binaries in the [latest release](https://github.com/SijyKijy/getcourse-video-downloader/releases/latest).

 ![](img/pic01.png)